bonzo81/Mobaxterm-web-URLS/README.md

 This blog gives a good overview of how to get Putty to open ssh:// URLs: https://johnsofteng.wordpress.com/2009/05/12/launch-putty-from-browser/

 I have changed the bat files slightly.
 Firstly to ask for a username (ssh needs this unlike telnet).
+You could hardcode your username if you use the same one on all devices.

 ```
 set var=Please enter you Username: